 “I’ve missed more than 900 shots in my career.
 I’ve lost more than 300 games.
 Twenty-six times I’ve been trusted to take the game-winning last shot and I missed.
 I’ve failed over and over and over again in my life.
 And that is why I have succeeded!”

 The sporting influencer(s) has an opportunity and a choice to reinforce positive or negative feedback and support their respective son and/or daughter.
-This element of social-support is heavily linked with the amount of enjoyment a child perceives for a particular sport.
-If parent(s) continue being negative towards their child performances, he/she will naturally lose confidence and motivation to further participate and create higher anxiety towards the sport performance.
+This element of social-support is heavily linked to the amount of enjoyment a child perceives for a particular sport.
+If the parent(s) continue being negative towards their child performances, he/she will naturally lose confidence and motivation to further participate and create higher anxiety towards the sports performance.
 It’s imperative that parents have an open-mindedness to learn and change their beliefs.

 Before Competition: After Competition:

 - Have Fun Did you have fun?